nrwl/nx/docs/shared/recipes/running-tasks/configure-outputs.md

 ---
-title: Cache Results with Outputs
+title: Configure Outputs for Task Caching
 description: 'Learn how to optimize what Nx restores from the cache'
 ---

-# Cache Results with Outputs
+# Configure Outputs for Task Caching

-Whenever Nx runs a task which can be cached, it will store the results of that task in the cache.
+Whenever Nx runs a cacheable task, it will store the results of that task in the cache.
-When Nx runs the task again, if nothing has changed, it will restore the results from the cache instead of spending the time to run the task again.
+When Nx runs the task again, if the [inputs for that task](/recipes/running-tasks/configure-inputs) have not changed, it will restore the results from the cache instead of spending the time to run the task again.

 ## Types of Outputs